Enso21/Stories/docs/markdown/ryan-quotes.md

 > I need that scarce hair, not that plentiful hair.

 > [clicking through examples in image class n01440764 in imagenet]
+>
 > Ryan: I'm not seeing a lot of diversity.
 Oh wait, it' a woman!
 How diverse.
 >
 > Me: I'm gonna put that in your quotes.
 Do you think I'm gonna finish typing the quote before you find a person of color.
 >
 > Ryan: There's so much diversity with the fish, but not the guys.

-> Me: What data set are they using?
+> Me: What dataset are they using?
 >
 > ...
 >
 > Me: Aw snap they are using MNIST?
 Bro, why does everyone use MNIST for everything.
 That's like using a Bazooka to kill [insert small animal].
 Dude, I swear the perceptron could get like 80% testing accuracy on MNIST.
-Why they hell do all the examples use MNIST???
+Why the hell do all the examples use MNIST???

+> Niten: it may or may not be another donut scenario
+>
+> xru192: I see
+>
+> [he's now quite concerned]
+>
+> Niten: but like reversed
+>
+> *sigh*
+>
+> xru192: oh
+>
+> [he's slightly less concerned]

 > [On Charlotte 2's nickname]
 >
 > Me: Well, we've only met each other twice... so I guess I know her enough to call her Charlotte 2.
 >
 > Ryan: Well, *you* don't need to know someone for very long to call them Charlotte 2.

+[//]: # (Ryan: I saw them one time, and she was umm sitting on him.
+So I kinda just assumed.)

+[//]: # (Me: Well, she never sat on me, so...)

 > Ryan: Ok, if she sat on you and you couldn't figure it out, then you kinda are an asshole.